genjudev/bun/README.md

-# Bun - Tiny NodeJS Web Server
+# Bun - tiny nodejs web framework

 ### its about 4KB small